Metronomic Hills

 The Session

 Find yourself a nice hilly route.
-Ideally one that's not too familiar.
+Ideally one that's not too familiar so that there's an element of surprise.

 Your goal is simply to run around the route and maintain the same pace regardless of the gradient.